JPL-WVCC/matchup_pge/util/cluster_provisioning/README.txt

   ssh -i ~/.ssh/wvcc-pcm-dev.pem hysdsops@<ip>

+. if c3.xlarge is used for factotum, ssh to factotum would fail to connect, which is why switching to r4.xlarge (which is used for all other PCM servers)

+  Previous Generation Instance Details
+  Instance Type Processor Arch vCPU	Memory (GiB)	Instance Storage (GB)   EBS-optimized Available  Network Performance c3.xlarge     64-bit         4        7.5             2 x 40                  Yes                      Moderate

+  r4.xlarge     64-bit         4        30.5                                                             Up to 10 Gigabit

 . outputs (outdated)
 ---- ran on Sun, 4/18/21 ----
 Apply complete!
 Resources: 6 added, 0 changed, 0 destroyed.